Article at a Glance

 Why activated charcoal?

 Some studies have shown that Activated Charcoal is ineffective at absorbing alcohol, others are more promising, but alcohol isn’t necessarily the target.
 The target is acetaldehyde, and other alcohol toxins.
 There is some evidence indicating that activated charcoal could help absorb acetaldehyde in particular.
-(R) The efficacy here is not clearly established, hence the low Science Score, but I include it in my regimen since I’m in the experimental mindset.
+(R) The efficacy here is not clearly established, hence the low Science Grade, but I include it in my regimen since I’m in the experimental mindset.

 Prophylite clay is said to have the same absorbent ability as charcoal.
 Although I will be first to admit that the the data on prophylite clay is pretty scarce, I had a practitioner I trust recommend this product, and so that’s what I stick with: a 75%-25% blend of clay to charcoal.